WikiLogic/Server/README.md

 The third prototype, making everything more modular

+---

+##Why is this a thing:

+How do you know that something, anything, is true?
+Lets leave out the deeper questions about the actual meaning of the word 'true' or 'truth' and focus on the day to day, practical laymens apreciation of the word 'true'.
+You probably read something or herd someone say something.
+That's generally how it goes, we have to trust people.
+But how do they know what they said / wrote is true?
+They probably read something or heard something said from another person who they deemed trustworthy.
+But then, how did that person know what they said is true...
+See the pattern?

+Let's take it from a different angle.

+---

+##What are we doing about it:

 Wikilogic lets you check the truth of a statement based on a [Dynamic Logic Web](http://www.wikilogicfoundation.org/dynamic-logic-web).
 It also allows users to build and explore this Logic Web in order to gain a greater understanding of whatever subject, question, or statement they may have in mind.
 For a more detailed description visit our [website](http://www.wikilogicfoundation.org/) This is an open source project so please feel free to get involved!

+---

+##How are we doing it:

 ---